shermandy/COM-219-Illustration/README.md

 ## Observable outcomes

-Students are evaluated across several areas, as described in the table below.
-Attendance penalties are subtracted from the final total.
+Students are evaluated across several areas, as described in the tables below.
+There are 1,000 total points available and attendance penalties are subtracted from the final total.

 | Book lessons | Points | Objective |
 | --- | --- | --- |